adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 ... but you can probably make it work with most vendors (for items 2 & 3).
 You need:

-1. One "wireless temperature sensor" (with Tado you can actually add additional devices which can provide better readings for each room/underfloor heating zone), one "wall plug".
+1. One "wireless temperature sensor" (with Tado you can actually add additional devices which can provide better readings for each room/underfloor heating zone).
+1. One "wall plug".
-1. One "actuator"
+1. One "actuator".

 ... for each underfloor heating zone.